 THINGS TO CONSIDER WHEN CHOOSING OCEAN LINER or CRUISE SHIP MODELS

-When accuracy is important to you, question the authenticity of a model's hull.
+Accuracy starts at a model's hull.
 In order to be accurate, the hull must be plank-on-frame, as explained in this web page.
-This construction method allows craftsmen to transfer accurate dimensions from the vessel's plans onto the frames of the hull.
-That hollow hull construction method also facilitates the use of transparent materials for cutout windows, instead of the use of painting or dark decal likes in the case of a sold wood block.
-A plank-on-frame hull and a hollow superstructure take at least twice the time to make a solid hull but much more on the mark.
+This construction method allows craftsmen to transfer features from the vessel's plans onto the frames of the hull.
+The hollow hull construction method also allows cutout windows, preventing the use of dark paint or dark decal that would curl up eventually.
+A plank-on-frame hull and a hollow superstructure takes much more time to make than a solid hull but yields a much desirable work of art.

-If you prefer pictorial explanation, compare our models to the rest.
-For example, to see a vast difference, you can Google "SS Bremen model".
+For superstructure and deck details, you can Google "SS Bremen model" and learn a thing or two.
 The Bremen was the most historic ocean liner which captured the Blue Riband on her first two voyages and also marked the first time mail was carried by a ship-launched plane for delivery before the ship's arrival.
-If the model of this very famous ship is wrong on many counts, then one can safely assume that all other models from those shops are short of authenticity.
-If you want more, Google "Conte Di Savoia model" or "Freedom of the Seas model."
+If the model of this very famous ship is wrong on many counts, then you can safely assume that all other models from those shops are bad.
+If you want more , Google "Conte Di Savoia model" or "Freedom of the Seas model."

 We at ModelShipMaster.com build the most accurate and beautiful ocean liners and cruise ships in the history of model ship business.
 Our meticulosity, ingenuity, and a relentless drive for perfection have positioned us as the ultimate maker of these types of vessel.
 Our superb craftsmanship only came after strenuous years of relentless pursue of methodology and innovation.
 We use top-rated precision tools from Proxxon, laser cutting machine, CNC machine, and all the necessary software.
 Only these miraculous tools can produce sharp parts and straight, clean and uniform windows.